owagner/modbus2mqtt/README.md

 Overview
 --------
-spicierModbus2mqtt is a Modbus master which continously polls slaves and publishes values via MQTT.
+spicierModbus2mqtt is a Modbus master which continuously polls slaves and publishes values via MQTT.

-It is intended as a building block in heterogenous smart home environments where an MQTT message broker is used as the centralized message bus.
+It is intended as a building block in heterogeneous smart home environments where an MQTT message broker is used as the centralized message bus.
 See https://github.com/mqtt-smarthome for a rationale and architectural overview.